mikefrey/node-pac/README.md

 Installation
 ------------

-`npm install -g packmod`
+`npm install -g pac`

 Usage
 -----

-From a command prompt, run `packmod` from your project's root directory.
+From a command prompt, run `pac` from your project's root directory.

 You'll see a new `.modules` that contains gzipped tarballs of your dependencies.
 When deploying, you'll probably need a script that installs